SEN and Disabilities

 Special Educational Needs and Disabilities Local Offer

 Schools are required to publish information about services they provide for children with disabilities and Special Educational Needs.
 This is called the ‘local offer’.
-This document also contains the information which the Governing Body is required to report on regarding Special Educational Needs.
+This document also contains the information which the Governing Board is required to report on regarding Special Educational Needs.
 We review this document annually and it also serves as our Special Education Needs Annual Report for the school.

 The intention is to offer choice and transparency for families, as well as providing a resource for professionals to detail the range of services and provision locally.